Couchers-org/couchers/app/backend/templates/system/duplicate_strong_verification_report.md

 A user tried to do Strong Verification, but that passport is already tied to another user.

-* User who tried to reverify with the same passport Verification attempt ID: {{ new_attempt_id }}
+* User who tried to reverify with an existing passport Verification attempt ID: {{ new_attempt_id }}
 Name: {{ new_user.name }}
 Email: {{ new_user.email }}